Vulnerability disclosure policy

 - Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing), or any other non-technical vulnerability testing.

-If you encounter any of the below on our systems while testing within the scope of this policy, stop your test and notify us at
+If you encounter any of the below on our systems while testing within the scope of this policy, stop your test and notify us immediately:

 - Personally identifiable information